 Many acts of defiance we see from children can be related to them seeking attention and approval from you.
 Not always, however, these quality time activities and habits will help ensure your child feels seen and like they are a central focus in your life:

 Share Interests: Find common ground where both of you can have fun and make memories together.
 Finding a shared hobby or interest that you can do together is a wonderful way to connect with kids.
 If your children are interested in a new hobby, encourage them.

 If they want to join an after-school activity or take up a new sport, go along for the ride!
 Be their biggest cheerleader.

 Spend Time Together: We all try to get things done as quickly and efficiently as possible, but a simple card game, board game or a game of “I spy” or reading their favourite book can be really powerful in fostering that connection.
 You don’t need much time.
 It doesn’t matter if you only have 2 minutes to fit something in, take those 2 minutes and make them count!

 Time together can even be having your child help you cook dinner or go out for a parent-child outing.

-Be Silly Together: You might get looks of horror for your tween when you start dancing around the kitchen at dinner time or cracking cheesy jokes, but being able to have fun helps to create a happy household and these brief moments of joy can have a huge impact overall.
+Be Silly Together: You might get looks of horror from your tween when you start dancing around the kitchen at dinner time or cracking cheesy jokes, but being able to have fun helps to create a happy household and these brief moments of joy can have a huge impact overall.
 There is no greater sound than a child laughing!

 Play Together: When kids are playing games on screens or tablets they often lose touch with how much fun they can have with others so encourage opportunities to play together.
 Get down on their level if you can and build LEGO or learn how to play the computer games with them.